 Over 30 miles of mostly single-track trails wind through the Air Force Academy and Farish Recreation Area for hiking, running, mountain biking, and equestrian use.
 Trails on the western side of the base also connect to an extensive network of trails in the Pike National Forest for exploring the Rampart Range area.
 El Paso County's New Santa Fe Trail easement parallels Interstate 25 and Monument Creek for 7 miles through eastern portions of the base, connecting the Tri-Lakes area (Palmer Lake, Woodmoor, Monument) and northern Colorado Springs for recreation and non-motorized commuting.

 A large-scale map of the trail system is shown here, with information provided below for specific trails.
 Map kiosks are also located at trailheads and along the Falcon Trail.
-We suggest using the HikingProject.com website and mobile app for viewing and downloading digital maps and other information for each trail.
-Cellular phone service is unavailable at Farish Recreations Area, so you should download the trail information before arriving.
+We suggest using the HikingProject.com or Mountain Biking Project.com websites and mobile app for viewing and downloading digital maps and other information for each trail.
+Cellular phone service is generally unavailable at Farish Recreations Area, so you should download the trail information before arriving.

 Trail Access and Regulations

-Public access to the Air Force Academy's trails and trailheads varies and may be restricted due to the base's Force Protection conditions and other random security measures.
-Farish Recreation Area is not open to the public and the trails are only accessible to patrons of this facility.
+Public access to the Air Force Academy's trails and trailheads varies and may be restricted due to the base's Force Protection conditions and random security measures.
+Farish Recreation Area is not open to the public and the trails are only accessible by patrons of this facility.

 Cyclists must wear a helmet and ride at speeds prudent for the trail conditions and safety of other users.
 Trail users are also encouraged to recreate with a partner or in a group.